 If discouragement takes up residence for long, its friends from the wolf pack will come for a visit.
 You are familiar with them: anxiety, fatigue, hopelessness, despair, self-pity, depression, doubt, and bitterness.
 Unless you resist, this pack of wolves will claim squatter’s rights and take up permanent residence.
 They will hold you captive in your own home and rob you of courage to persevere.

 Discouragement brings dissatisfaction with the past, distaste for the present, and distrust of the future.
 It is displayed through ingratitude for the blessings of yesterday, indifference to the opportunities of today, and insecurity about tomorrow.
-It blinds us to the presence of God, the needs of our neighbors, and the promises of Scripture – like this one: “Be strong and courageous!
-Do not be afraid of them!
-The LORD your God will go ahead of you.
-He will neither fail you nor forsake you,” (Deuteronomy 31:6, New Living Translation).
+It blinds us to the presence of God, the needs of our neighbors, and the promises of Scripture – like this one: “So be strong and courageous!
+Do not be afraid and do not panic before them.
+For the LORD your God will personally go ahead of you.
+He will neither fail you nor abandon you” (Deuteronomy 31:6 NLT).

 Remember, the Lord is your shepherd.
 And the closer we are to the shepherd, the safer we are from the wolves, including the wolf of discouragement.